jhui/jhui.github.io/_posts/2017-03-12-TensorBoard-visualize-your-learning.markdown

 tf.logging.set_verbosity(tf.logging.INFO)
 ```
 #### Define the MetricSpec used for monitoring
-* metric_fn define the metric function used to calculate that metrics.
+* "metric_fn" define the metric function used to calculate that metrics.
-* if metric_fn returns a dictionary, prediction_key is the name of the key to access the metrics value in the dictionary.
+* "metric fn" returns a dictionary, prediction_key is the name of the key to access the metrics value in the dictionary.

 ```python
   validation_metrics = {